 - Keep an Eye on Your Credit Report.
 Your credit report contains all your financial and personal information.
 Including your employment record, credit card use, previous and present debts and marital status, this is all extremely valuable information and you should always make sure it is up to date.

-- Responsibly Manage Your Credit, Debts and Loans.
+- Responsibly Manage Your Credit, Debts, and Loans.
 Always pay your bills on time, especially credit card and loan payments.
 Only borrow money that you need and can afford to pay back.
 And If you’re having difficulty keeping up with your bills get in contact with your lender or creditor right away.

 Consumer Protection in Kingston

 Consumer Protection Ontario works with both consumers and sellers to help regulate the marketplace solve any issues that might arise, investigate complaints and enforce legislation.
-For all the information you need on consumer issues in the city of Kingston contact Consumer Protection Ontario for visit their website.
+For all the information you need on consumer issues in the city of Kingston contact Consumer Protection Ontario or visit their website.